eoinkelly/ember-runloop-handbook/README.md

 come from the user but Javascript can also schedule events for itself by using the many services (web APIs) that the browser provides.

-A solid understanding of this stuff is required to understand the Runloop so if you are unclear about any of this and want to dig a little deeper I recommend a [wonderful video by Philip Roberts at Scotland JS](http://vimeo.com/96425312) that goes into the Javascript event loop in more detail.
+A solid understanding of this stuff is required to understand the runloop so if you are unclear about any of this and want to dig a little deeper I recommend a [wonderful video by Philip Roberts at Scotland JS](http://vimeo.com/96425312) that goes into the Javascript event loop in more detail.
 It is a short watch but